 Spot can be used to match supply with demand

 Spot is a bit like a birthday party: the more the merrier, and we'd like it to be fun and friendly.
+It’s also best when it includes cake.
 Feel free to praise others, or to share other kinds of constructive feedback or useful experiences.
 But don't use the community to air your grievances.
-If you have a complaint about a company which has a presence on Spot, we recommend that you contact that company directly.
+If you have a complaint about a company that has a presence on Spot, we recommend that you contact that company directly.
 If you have a complaint about Spot itself, you can e-mail the community manager.

 The right content, in the right place

 Try to place your messages, questions and requests in the appropriate group.
 You should certainly avoid placing the same message in different groups.
 If you want to reach the members and followers of a number of different groups, we recommend that you place your message in the general Spot group.
 When you respond to messages, other users will also appreciate you staying on topic, and keeping to the subject under discussion.
 Nobody likes the guy who goes off on random tangents.

 Note: your messages are in the public domain